 Increasing resource efficiency can help to reduce your business costs, improve resilience and protect the environment.
 This means limiting consumption of materials, and reducing the amount of waste your business produces.
 TCCO has launched the Business Resource Efficiency Program (BREP) to help Tasmanian businesses to review their resource use and find ways to improve it.

 The program is aimed at small to medium-sized Tasmanian businesses with less than 200 full time equivalent employees.
 The program will be delivered in the North and North-West of Tasmania, with up to 18 eligible businesses selected to participate in a facilitated action learning program.

 A series of free introductory seminars were held in May, June and August 2018, followed by business waste audits.
-The next steps will be to hold workshops and mentored implementation of improvements in 2019.
+The next steps were to hold workshops and mentored implementation of improvements during 2019.